 We also offer courses for beginners on Sunday evenings which is specially designed for people who have never done yoga before.
 The group is smaller than in our drop in classes, and all the students will be beginners.
 These are perfect for anyone looking to understand the principles behind yoga.

 Definitely!
 Yoga is for everyone, and although at the beginning some of the postures might seem hard, you’ll be amazed at how quickly you can feel the benefits.
 Come to a beginners level class and let the teacher know at the beginning of class that you are new to Yoga.

-You might also want to consider coming along to our Intro to Yoga course.
+You might also want to consider coming along to our Beginners Yoga course.

 All of our teachers have at least 3 years experience teaching yoga – many have much more.
-All of them are fully qualified to teach Yoga and have a dedication to both practicing yoga and teaching it.
-Find out more about our teachers.
+They are fully qualified to teach Yoga and have a dedication to both practicing yoga and teaching it.